ORG4N/software-engineering-1/README.md

 2. Run the .exe to open the game (coursework2-ORG4N > Crawler > CMD-Crawler.exe.lnk)
    1. Double click on the CMD-Crawler.exe within file explorer, or
    2. Execute the .exe through the Command Prompt or Powershell

+**WARNING:** GIF METHOD OF INSTALLING IS OUTDATED IN TERMS OF FILE PATH AND EXE NAME, USE WRITTEN INSTRUCTIONS AS GUIDANCE!

 ![Installation gif](https://github.com/Plymouth-Comp/coursework2-ORG4N/blob/master/images/Installation.gif)

 * Further instructions for executing .exe through Powershell:
-   * Navigate to the following path using cd: coursework2-ORG4N > Crawler
+   * Navigate to the following path using cd: Crawler > Bin > Release > Netcoreapp3.1
-   * Input the following command: Start-Process CMD-Crawler.exe.lnk
+   * Input the following command: Start-Process Crawler.exe
    * Game should open a new Command Prompt that the game is run from

 * Further instructions for executing .exe through Command Prompt:
-   * Navigate to the following path using cd: coursework2-ORG4N > Crawler
+   * Navigate to the following path using cd: Crawler > Bin > Release > Netcoreapp3.1
-   * Input the following: CMD-Crawler.exe.lnk
+   * Input the following command: Crawler.exe
    * Game should start within the same Command Prompt that is open

 (Refer to GIF to see visual instructions on how to open from within the Command Line)